 Many people use the word “flood” to describe any kind of water damage, but floods are distinct weather events and flood insurance is designed to cover a particular set of circumstances.

 Flood insurance covers damage caused by weather-related floods, including heavy rainfall, storm surges and overflowing bodies of water.
 Many homeowners will use the term “flood” when discussing other types of water damage, like broken pipes and water backup.
 If heavy rains cause a sump pump to fail and water backs up into your basement, that is not a flood.
-Water damage from a broken pipe is also not a flood.
-Coverage for damage caused by these instances may be covered on your homeowners insurance, depending on the coverages you have.
+Coverage for damage caused by these instances may be covered on your homeowners insurance, depending on the coverage types you have.